 Training: To get an idea of the training “time” you need to look at the training requirements for each level.
 Each requirement has a set amount of time that it should or could take to teach a subject.
 Sometimes it takes less time then is listed to teach a class.
 On a Monthly basis we hold a membership meeting / training every 3rd Thursday of the month, sometimes this training is moved to the weekend or extended the night of to cover a specific topic.

-In the spring, we hold our SAR School, a new member can expect to dedicate one weekend per month from March to June.
+In the spring, we hold our SAR School, and a new member can expect to dedicate one weekend per month from March to June.
 In the fall, we hold a supplement school for those missed in the spring.

-Response: Obviously work, school, family all come before an activation’s although many members works allow them to leave and members families are generally pretty accepting of missing a family occasion as they put themselves in the victims families place.
+Response: Obviously work, school, family all come before an activation, although many members’ employer allow them to leave and members families are generally pretty accepting of missing a family occasion as they put themselves in the victims families place.

 Q: I have no experience in emergency service.
 What about training?
 Who does it and under what authority?

 A: That’s not a problem, we train you.
 No experience is needed!
 Training is always brought to the membership when possible by members of the SAR team.
 Some members are instructors for various training programs that benefit from the members volunteering with SAR or vice versa.
 When possible we always will train in house as we consider our members family.
-When it comes to authority for “certifications” given.
-Depending on the type of certification it all depends on the instructor.
-Our programs meet all standard national and federal guidelines and any private organizations training requirements.
-IE American heart association for CPR / First aid, FEMA, ASTM, NFPA, etc, .
+When it comes to authority for “certifications” given, depending on the type of certification, it all depends on the instructor.
+Our programs meet all standard national and federal guidelines and any private organizations training requirements, e.g. American Heart Association for CPR / First aid, FEMA, ASTM, NFPA, etc, .

 Q: Does it cost anything for training?